 On successful registration of B2B invoices, the IRP provides:

-- A unique invoice reference number (IRN): The IRN is derived using the GSTIN of supplier, Document number, its type (invoice, debit or credit note) and the financial year.
+- A unique Invoice Reference Number (IRN): The IRN is derived using the GSTIN of supplier, Document number, its type (invoice, debit or credit note) and the financial year (Fig 1.1).

 - Digitally signed full invoice data: Digitally signed full invoice data as uploaded by the supplier while registering the invoice with IRP.

-- Other Information: Some other reference information such as acknowledgement number, date and status of the IRN.
+- Other Information: Some of the other reference information such as acknowledgement number, date and status of the IRN.

-Not just another QR Code, but a standard and digitally signed one
+A B2B e-invoice QR Code is not just another QR Code, but a standard and digitally signed one.

-Here is a specimen QR code generated from IRN Portal, in both technical format as well as image which will be used on the invoice copy.
+Here is a specimen e-invoice QR Code generated from IRN Portal, in both technical format as well as image which needs to be printed on the invoice copy.

 Components of a Signed QR Code in case of IRN generated invoices